Statistical findings summary

 - Income remains useful as a community-context measure, but is usually smaller after controls.

-- Funding and class-size signals are weaker and less stable than education/attendance in current cross-sectional views.
+- Funding and class-size signals are weaker and less stable than the leading context signals: student poverty concentration, attendance, and adult BA+.

 - Some interaction terms (especially education x attendance) improve fit, suggesting conditional effects.